CONNECTION SCHOOL OF REAL ESTATE

 Refund requests for tuitions paid directly to Connection School of Real Estate – Please understand that our seating is limited, and course demand is high.
 Your tuition reserves your seat, which we cannot re-sell once the course has started.
 All requests must be in writing and sent to email@example.com :

-1. Refunds requested in writing 7 calendar days prior to the course start date are issued at 100% minus a $50 processing fee.
+1. Refunds requested in writing 7 calendar days prior to the course start date are issued at 100% minus a $30 textbook charge if your textbook was shipped.
+Textbooks are not returnable.

-2. Refunds requested in writing no later than 24 hours after the conclusion of the course start date are issued at 50% minus a $50 processing fee.
+2. Refunds requested in writing no later than 24 hours after the conclusion of the course start date are issued at 50% minus a $30 textbook charge..

 3. There are no refunds beyond 1 and 2 above.
 Students withdrawing from their course 24 hours after the conclusion of the course start date may be added to the wait list of a future class with a start date within 1-year of their original course’s start date only.